Functions of Chief Planning Office:

 To avoid delay in the availability of ASI data the IIP is introduced to collect a monthly index of industrial production.

-This data is used at various levels in Government for policy-making decision and useful in the Banking and corporate sectors.
+This data is used at various levels in Government for policy-making decisions and is useful in the Banking and corporate sectors.

 Business Register (BR):

-Information is collected from all the establishments registered under Registration of (7) Acts.
+Information is collected from all the establishments registered under the Registration of (7) Acts.